PromyLOPh/guix-hpc-website/doc/activity-report-2018.md

 ## Training sessions

-We’ve organized a number of Guix training sessions for HPC, primarily at our work places:
+We’ve organized a number of Guix training sessions for HPC, in particular at Inria (March and October 2018), at the MDC (October 2018), and URFIST, the French unit for training and scientific information in Bordeaux (November 2018).

-  - Inria Bordeaux (Mar.
-2018)
-  - Inria Bordeaux (Oct.
-2018)
-  - MDC (Oct.
-2018)
-  - URFIST, Bordeaux (Nov.
-2018)

 # Personnel